 Global Agenda Council on the Rule of Law 2012-2014

-This year, the rule of law made its appearance on the global agenda as not only a human rights issue but also a business and global governance issue – it is a truly multistakeholder concern.
-For the first time, 193 state leaders declared during the UN General Assembly opening debate that the rule of law is important and adopted a Declaration on the Rule of Law at national and international levels.
+In 2012, the rule of law made its appearance on the global agenda as not only a human rights issue but also a business and global governance issue – it is a truly multistakeholder concern.
+For the first time, 193 state leaders declared during the UN General Assembly opening debate in 2012 that the rule of law is important, and adopted a Declaration on the Rule of Law at national and international levels.
 In addition, the International Bar Association’s annual meeting programme reached beyond the typical orders of business and billable hours; business lawyers talked about war crimes, ethics, human rights, torture, anti-corruption, legal education, corporate social responsibility and world organizations.

 These coordinated efforts are innovative alternatives meant to solve problems in the absence of full international governance characterized by robust rule of law.
 Developing binding international treaties based on the state model on issues such as global warming, mineral extraction and global health promotion are simply not sufficient to create real and lasting change.

 What the Council is doing about it

 The Global Agenda Council on the Rule of Law refers to such initiatives as “coordinated governance”.
 At the start of this term, the Council developed a framework for analysing forms of coordinated governance that was featured in a panel session at the World Bank’s Law, Justice and Development annual gathering in Washington DC.
 In the process of developing this framework, the Council started to identify areas of success or failure in coordinated governance and the function of the rule of law in contributing to more positive outcomes.

 “For the first time, 193 state leaders declared during the UN General Assembly opening debate in 2012 that the rule of law is important, and adopted a Declaration on the Rule of Law at national and international levels.”